 Sound like a lot of boxes to check off?
 It is, in a way.
-This is one of the most common areas where dealers run into (costly) trouble, however, so it’s well worth your scrutiny.
-A Washington dealership was recently charged $74,000 for sending out mailers deemed “deceptive advertising,” while misrepresenting vehicle prices and failing to provide clear itemized disclosures of all costs and after-sales products/services cost four New York dealers over $2.1 million in all.
+But it’s well worth your scrutiny.
+A Washington dealership was recently charged $74,000 for sending out mailers deemed “deceptive advertising.”
+In New York, four dealers were fined $2.1 million for misrepresenting vehicle prices and failing to provide clear itemized disclosures of all costs.

 National Security: OFAC & the Specially Designated Nationals List

-When you sell or lease a car to someone, the government requires you to confirm that that person is not on the nation’s “do not associate” list.
-The Specially Designated Nationals List is a database of people and groups the Office of Foreign Asset Controls has flagged as dangerous, usually for terrorism, drug trafficking or other illegal activity.
+When you sell or lease a car to someone, dealers need to confirm that the person is not on the country’s “do not associate” list.
+The Specially Designated Nationals List is a database from the Office of Foreign Asset Controls (OFAC).
+The list includes people and groups flagged as dangerous, usually for terrorism, drug trafficking or other illegal activity.

-Generally completed with a credit application, before a cash sale and/or regularly with monthly payments, this check involves literally searching the SDN list for the client’s name.
+This check involves literally searching the SDN list for the client’s name.
+It’s usually done with a credit application, before a cash sale, or regularly with monthly payments.
 Though straightforward in concept, the penalties for non-compliance with OFAC are steep — to the tune of up to 30 years in jail and fines up to $10 million plus up to $1 million per incident.